SynergyNodes/Axelar-Casablanca-1-Validator-Node-Setup/README.md

 ## Register as EVM Chain Maintainer

 Next step is to register as chain maintainer for EVM chains such as Ethereum.
 For now, Casablanca testnet supports Ethereum and Avalance.
-You can install and run your own nodes for Ethereum and Avalance or you can APIs from 3rd party services such as GetBlock, Infura, Quicknodes, Alchemy.
+You can install and run your own nodes for Ethereum and Avalance or you can use APIs from 3rd party services such as GetBlock, Infura, Quicknodes, Alchemy.
 We are using GetBlock as an example.

 Open ``~/.axelar_testnet-2/config/config.toml`` file, scroll down to the end, edit the following section.
 You have to replace ``<API-KEY>`` with your respective API keys from GetBlock website.